vaal4ds/SUS8-Hackathon/README.md

 Our approach followed these steps:

-Alright — based on the extract you gave me from your notebook, I’ll add a **"My Approach"** section that clearly explains what you did, why you did it, and why certain models were chosen.
-Here’s the updated README with the new section at the end:

----

-# 🏆 AML Detection Hackathon

-## 📜 Overview

-This challenge focuses on **detecting money laundering** — the illegal process of making illicit funds appear legitimate.
-Participants work with realistic, anonymized banking data and apply **machine learning** to identify suspicious transactions hidden among thousands of legitimate ones.

----

-## 🎯 Problem

-Given a dataset of transactions (with a small fraction suspected of laundering), the goal is to build a **binary classification model** to distinguish between regular and laundering transactions.

----

-## 📂 Dataset

-*(Download available at the end of the hackathon page)*

-**Files:**

-* `sus8_train.csv` — 55,307 labeled transactions (training)
-* `sus8_test.csv` — 23,743 unlabeled transactions (testing)
-* `sample_submission.txt` — Example submission format

-**Features:**

-* Sender & Receiver account IDs
-* Payment type (e.g., Credit, Cheque)
-* Amount paid
-* Sender/Receiver account type (`A`–`F`)
-* Avg. account balance over last 30 days
-* **Is Laundering** — target label (train set only)

-💡 Data is **imbalanced**, may include noise/missing values, and reflects realistic AML detection challenges.

----

-## 📊 Evaluation Metrics

-The final score is the **average** of three metrics:

-1. **AUC** — Ability to separate fraudulent from legitimate transactions.
-2. **Balanced Accuracy** — Average recall of both classes (important for imbalance).
-3. **Fraud Capture Rate (Top 485)** — Fraction of fraud cases found among the **top 485 highest predicted probabilities**, simulating limited manual review capacity.

----

-## Approach

 ### 1. Data Exploration & Preprocessing

 * Checked class imbalance → Fraud cases were a small minority.
 * Encoded categorical features (`Payment Type`, account types) using **target encoding** to preserve ordinal relationships without expanding dimensionality excessively.
 * Scaled numeric features (`Amount Paid`, `Avg Stock From/To`) using **RobustScaler** to reduce the impact of extreme values.
 * Addressed imbalance with **class weighting** rather than oversampling to avoid synthetic noise.

----

 ### 2. Model Selection & Justification